Although the program structure is relatively malleable, the didactic components that is required of all BIRCWH Scholars include:

 Responsible Conduct of Research Training

 The CITI human subjects’ research educational program consists of a basic course of 12 modules for biomedical investigators, 11 modules specifically prepared for investigators conducting social/behavioral research and 5 general interest modules.
 The CITI course meets the Federal training mandate for institutions that supervise the conduct of human subjects’ research.
 All Tulane University employees who are involved in the conduct of research are required to complete the CITI training.
 CITI training completion reports for all BIRCWH Scholars and their mentors will be required.

 Tulane BIRCWH Seminar Series

 The monthly BIRCWH Seminar is coordinated by the PD.
 Grantsmanship, review of articles and grants, mock grant sessions, career development issues, career management aspects are covered, in addition to topics related to women’s health and cardiovascular disease.
 Scholars are encouraged to provide input regarding the BIRCWH seminars and the topics they address.
-Former BIRCWH scholars, also called BIRCWH Associates will also present to current Scholars in the area of mid career development.
+Former BIRCWH scholars, also called BIRCWH Associates, will also present to current Scholars in the area of mid career development.

-Women’s Health Research Day
+Health Sciences Research Days

 **2012 Tulane BIRCWH Distinguished Speaker**